shruti222patel/openai-decorator/README.md

-# OpenAI Function Decorator Python Package
+# OpenAI Decorator

-The OpenAI Function Decorator is a Python package that enriches your Python functions with the capabilities of OpenAI's API.
+The OpenAI Decorator is a Python package that enriches your Python functions with the capabilities of OpenAI's API.
 It leverages the function's signature and docstring to generate specifications comprehensible by OpenAI's API, subsequently making a request to the API.

 ## Table of Contents